ulfschneider/ulf.website/content/posts/2023-12-09-typeface-test-string.md

 ---
-title: Teststring to validate a font for user interface text
+title: Teststring to validate a font for screen user interface text
 tags: fonts
 ---
 <figure>